Bonnie Youth Club Guidelines – 2018

 - Players in our organization will play for a number of different managers and coaches.
 That is a constant in our mission, goals and guidelines.

-- By exposing players to various managers who will have different styles, approaches and knowledge of the game the player experiences in baseball is maximized.
+- By exposing players to various managers who will have different styles, approaches and knowledge of the game the player experiences in baseball are maximized.

 - Our goal is to have a new manager for the same team/players every two years as they move up in age.